-- X.3.
 Chemical metering pumps shall be located above the secondary storage containment area.
-Chemical metering pump elevation shall be installed such that the entire sodium hypochlorite tank volume is usable and not limited hydraulically. - X.4.
-The PVC piping associated with the skid mounted system shall be assembled by a certified ASTM D2855 installer(s) for indoor and outdoor systems. - X.5.
+Chemical metering pump elevation shall be installed such that the entire sodium hypochlorite tank volume is usable and not limited hydraulically.

+The PVC piping associated with the skid mounted system shall be assembled by a certified ASTM D2855 installer(s) for indoor and outdoor systems.

 Skid mounted systems located in a building shall be constructed of thermally welded PVC with adequate supports for all equipment and piping and a minimum 1/2 inch drip lip.
 Forklift truck cut outs shall be provided.
 All components of the skid-mounted system (pumps, piping, and controls) shall be tested at the factory prior to shipping.
-PVC weld cement shall be compatible with sodium hypochlorite (15-percent maximum trade solution) and shall be Weld-On 724TM pr.
+PVC weld cement shall be compatible with sodium hypochlorite (15-percent maximum trade solution).
 The skid floor shall include FRP grating as described in VII.6 over a PVC containment basin to collect sodium hypochlorite leaks and spills.
 Chemical metering pumps shall be located outside and above this basin.
-Basin shall be sloped to piping and vented ball valve so that it can be drained into the secondary containment area. - X.6.
+Basin shall be sloped to piping and vented ball valve so that it can be drained into the secondary containment area.

 Skid mounted systems located in outdoor facilities shall be provided with an enclosure to provide UV and weather protection.
-Enclosure shall be thermally welded PVC or polypropylene. - X.6.1.
-Enclosure shall have clear, shatter-resistant sliding access panels at the front of the enclosure that are removable. - X.6.2.
-Exhaust fan shall be installed and mounted to the enclosure walls to provide sufficient ventilation.
+Enclosure shall be thermally welded PVC or polypropylene.

+- Enclosure shall have clear, shatter-resistant sliding access panels at the front of the enclosure that are removable. - Exhaust fan shall be installed and mounted to the enclosure walls to provide sufficient ventilation.
 Exhaust fan shall be located in the top third of the enclosure wall height. - X.6.3.
 GFCI outlet with NEMA 4X enclosure shall be installed inside the system enclosure and mounted.
 GFCI outlet shall be located in the top third of the enclosure wall height. - X.6.4.
 Enclosure shall have a PVC containment basin to collect sodium hypochlorite leaks and spills.
 Chemical metering pump shall be located outside and above this basin.
-Basin will be sloped to piping and vented ball valve so that it can be drained into the secondary containment area. - X.6.5.
-Enclosure shall be weatherproof and meet structural design standards in accordance with Section XI. - X.6.6.
+Basin will be sloped to piping and vented ball valve so that it can be drained into the secondary containment area. - X.6.6.
+Enclosure shall be weatherproof and meet structural design standards in accordance with Section XI.

 Enclosure doors shall have piano hinges, and all hinges, latches, and fasteners will be 316 SS.